oakwoodwolf/Sonic-World-Release-9/README.md

 - User32

 As Blitz3D is no longer maintained, most of these userlibs' original links are down, so all the required .dll's and .decl's are provided.
 Assets are not included and need to be provided.
-See [Assets](Assets) to see how to acquire said assets.
+See Assets heading to see how to acquire said assets.

 ## Installation